YaSuenag/ffmasm/README.md

 You can bind native method to `MemorySegment` of ffmasm code dynamically.

+⚠️JNI binding ( `NativeRegister` class) depends on [JEP 459](https://openjdk.org/jeps/459) which is preview feature in JDK 22.
+So you need to add `--enable-preview` when you compile / run your application.

 You have to construct `MemorySegment` of the machine code with `AMD64AsmBuilder`, and you have to get it from `getMemorySegment()`.
 Then you can bind it via `NativeRegister`.

 Following example shows native method `test` is binded to the code made by ffmasm.
 Note that 1st argument in Java is located at arg3 in native function because this is native function (1st arg is `JNIEnv*`, and 2nd arg is `jobject` or `jclass`).